USC-IGC/Corpus-Callosum-Tool/README.md

 #### If you use this code, please cite the following paper:
-##### Gadewar, Shruti P., Elnaz Nourollahimoghadam, Ravi R. Bhatt, Abhinaav Ramesh, Shayan Javid, Iyad Ba Gari, Alyssa H. Zhu, Sophia Thomopoulos, Paul M. Thompson, and Neda Jahanshad.
-"A Comprehensive Corpus Callosum Segmentation Tool for Detecting Callosal Abnormalities and Genetic Associations from Multi Contrast MRIs."
-ArXiv (2023): arXiv-2305. (https://arxiv.org/abs/2305.01107)
+##### S. P. Gadewar et al., "A Comprehensive Corpus Callosum Segmentation Tool for Detecting Callosal Abnormalities and Genetic Associations from Multi Contrast MRIs," 2023 45th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), Sydney, Australia, 2023, pp. 1-4, doi: 10.1109/EMBC40787.2023.10340442.